Zodiase/Web-GIS-Components/Developer.md

 A map instance monitors its child list for layer instances.

-To group layers, use the dedicated custom element `<map-layer-group />`, which monitors its children just like the map.
+To group layers, use the dedicated custom element `<map-layer-group></map-layer-group>`, which monitors its children just like the map.

 ## Attribute change flow: